Navigating the Unknowns: Family Support Podcasts

 Resources: https://jordaninstituteforfamilies.org/ and https://friendsnrc.org/media-library/

-In this episode, Dr. Todd Jensen will help listeners understand and characterize family stressors, including the current coronavirus outbreak.
+In this episode, Dr. Todd Jensen will help listeners understand and characterize family stressors.
 Dr. Jensen offers tips for listeners to help them better manage family stress.

 Dr. Jensen is a Family Research and Engagement Specialist in the Jordan Institute for Families and a Research Assistant Professor in the School of Social Work at the University of North Carolina at Chapel Hill.